cxengage/cxengage.github.io/README.md

 ### Key Attribute

-CxEngage uses **Key Attribute** to help identify an event record.
+CxEngage uses **Key Attribute** to identify an event.
 For example, a key attribute to describe a specific customer or user could be _CustomerID_ or _UserID_.
 You will only have one key attribute.

-These attributes can now be used in a pattern.
-As an example, here is the pattern where a call gets abandoned from the IVR, and an agent calls the customer back using our integration with twilio:
+As an example, here is a pattern where a call gets abandoned from the IVR, and an agent calls the customer back using our integration with twilio:

 ```clojure
 ;;When